yonga9121/multiple_dbs/README.md

 #### NOTE:
 If you already have models, migrations and a schema file, and want to manage that initial database with the multiple_dbs gem (recommended), you should create the database using the multiple_dbs_initializer generator and pass said database name as an argument.
-Check the install section for more information.
+Check the "How to start if already have a database ?"  section for more information.

-Finally copy the db/migration folder, schema and seed files to the db/your_default_db folder and use the --skip and --only options.
-These options are explained in the install section.

 If you DO NOT want to override the default database.yml file, add as an option --not_override=true